-Recording Devices: The use of electronic recording devices is forbidden without exception.
+Recording devices: The use of electronic devices to record lectures if forbidden without exception.

 Smoking, food and drink in the lecture hall: University regulations prohibit smoking, eating, and drinking in lecture halls.

 Cell Phones: Ringers must be turned off during class.
 If your phone rings during class, pick up your belongings and quietly leave the room.
 Do not return until the next class.
 THIS INCLUDES CLASSES DURING WHICH EXAMS ARE ADMINISTERED.
 IF YOUR PHONE DISTURBS EVERYONE IN THE CLASS AND YOU ARE ASKED TO LEAVE, SUBMIT WHAT YOU HAVE COMPLETED AND LEAVE.
 YOU WILL BE GRADED AS IF YOU SUBMITTED THE EXAM AS COMPLETE.